The high cost of test cheating

-The following is from the Nov.
-20, 2011, edition of the Atlanta Journal Constitution.
-James Guthrie, professor at SMU's Annette Caldwell Simmons School of Education and Human Development, provided expertise for this story.
+James Guthrie, professor at SMU's Annette Caldwell Simmons School of Education and Human Development, talks dollars and cents of school cheating.

 By Ty Tagami and Ernie Suggs

 Thousands of dollars to media consultants.
 Hundreds of thousands of dollars to lawyers.
 Millions of dollars to teachers and administrators who do no work and who, in fact, are suspected of doing harm.
 Taxpayers have already paid about $6 million for the Atlanta Public Schools cheating scandal, and they’ll likely pay a lot more.